GregReser/Customizable_Export-Import/README.md

-# Metadata Export-Import Plugin for Adobe Bridge
+# I will not be updating this repository any longer
+See this repository for updates: https://github.com/MetadataDeluxe/adobe_bridge_custom_export-import

 JavaScript plugin for Adobe Bridge CS5 and higher that allows the user to export and import embedded XMP metadata from media files.

 Supported file types: ai, avi, bmp, dng, flv, gif, indd, indt, jpg, mp2, mp3, mp4, mov, pdf, png, psd, swf, tiff, wav, wma, wmv